fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/05_binary_shifts.md

 }
 ```

-`std::cin` is a global object of this type.
+`std::cin` is a global object of this type, various string/file streams can be used too.

 ## <<= and >>=